-A feeder pillar (also known as a power box or feeder pillar box) is a cabinet used to house electrical equipment.
-Feeder pillar’s act as a central circuit which controls and distributes electricity to outgoing circuits downstream to the feeder pillar.
+A feeder pillar (also known as a power box, distribution pillar, or feeder pillar box) is a cabinet used to house electrical equipment.
+Feeder pillars act as a central circuit that controls and distributes electricity to outgoing circuits downstream to the feeder pillar.
 This setup provides each circuit protection, along with the capacity to be easily controlled.

-Similar to a junction box, feeder pillar’s protects people from coming into contact with live wires, as well as protecting wires from dust and dampness.
+Similar to a junction box, a feeder pillar box protects people from coming into contact with live wires, as well as protecting wires from dust and dampness.

 - Retail & Leisure